Frequently Asked Questions

 Q: What are the surroundings and Fuller Lake like?

-A: The Olive Branch is 65 acres that surrounds most of Fuller Lake with lush forested areas; private walking trails and a massive yard.
-It is adjacent to 1400 acres of wildlife conservation land for more adventures and makes for a quiet neighbor.
-Fuller Lake is shared with one other property and it is known for it’s trophy bass and abundant pan fish.
-Fuller Lake is 54 acres, spring-fed and outlined with natural vegetation.
-A pontoon, two canoes and a vintage paddle boat are provided for your use at the Olive Branch.
+A: The Olive Branch property encompasses 68 acres that surround most of Fuller Lake with lush forested areas; private walking trails and a massive yard.
+It is adjacent to a 1400 acre DNR Wildlife Management Area for more nature adventures and also makes for a quiet neighbor.
+Fuller Lake is 54 acres, semi-private, spring-fed and outlined with natural vegetation.
+It is known for it’s trophy bass, Northern and abundant pan fish.

 Q: What is Town of Grey Eagle like?

-A: Small town atmosphere with all the amenities; public library, dining, post office and gas stations.
+A: Small town atmosphere with small town amenities – churches, public library, dining, post office and gas stations.
 Learn more with the Lakes’n’Woods Grey Eagle Guide.

 Still have questions?